cogent-computing/COPED/INSTALLATION.md

    * Any OS with Docker available should work, such as MacOS for local development.
 2. Docker and Docker Compose must be available.
    * Docker 20.10.13 and Docker Compose 2.2.3 were used for this guide.
+3. [Git Large File Storage](https://git-lfs.github.com/) (LFS) extension installed, for example by using the [Debian/Ubuntu installation instructions](https://github.com/git-lfs/git-lfs/wiki/Installation#ubuntu).
-3. Sufficient server resources for the CoPED Docker services to run.
+4. Sufficient server resources for the CoPED Docker services to run.
    * Test VPS system used 16GB RAM, 8 vCPUs, and 160GB SSD
    * There were no resource issues with this configuration.
 However, over time the DB and logs will grow, and CPU requirements for the DB and ElasticSearch indexing will increase, so adjust accordingly.